 3. Plan a mid-afternoon siesta.

 For those who are adamant about actually napping at Disney, you may want to shift your day around a bit.
 Get up early and hit the parks as early as you can.
 Then go…go…go until about 2 p.m.
 Head back to your hotel room to rest during the hottest part of the day.
-You can head back to the parks after dinner for some more rides and of course fireworks.
-If you have older children, you might get some push back.
+You can head back to the parks after dinner for some more rides and of course, fireworks.
+If you have older children, you might get some pushback.
 This could force you to divide and conquer, with one parent staying with the younger kids who need to rest and the other parent managing older children who can push through.

-4. Utilize “rest” periods.
+4. Use “rest” periods.

 Sometimes, napping at Disney just isn’t possible.
 For many kids, it may be enough to just get out of the heat and the sun and let them chill out for a while.
 I love using the Baby Care Centers for this.
 They are relaxed, often quiet, and can give you a chance to just sit and recuperate for a bit.